c0fec0de/git-ws/docs/manual/why.rst

 .. [#] `git submodules` tend to check out repositories at a fixed revision (which is their job).
 However, this means that each `git submodule update -\-recursive` would then cause the submodules to be switched to a *read-only* state, where the user then has to first switch back to a branch to continue editing.
 This is basically the same behavior that `west` implements.
 .. [#] `git submodules` can of course recurse - and via this, there is some *kind* of transitive dependencies.
 However, if there are two or more components that include the same transitive dependency, than that transitive dependency will be included several times in the workspace - and potentially checked out at different versions.

-Please note that we don't claim that AnyRepo is the best choice for everyone: As usual, when looking for a tool, do your homework and make up your mind about *your* requirements and check them against the various available tools.
-AnyRepo might just be right for you - but chances are that depending on your concrete workflow one of the other tools or approaches simply works better.
+Please note that we don't claim that Git Workspace is the best choice for everyone: As usual, when looking for a tool, do your homework and make up your mind about *your* requirements and check them against the various available tools.
+Git Workspace might just be right for you - but chances are that depending on your concrete workflow one of the other tools or approaches simply works better.